etn-ccis/blui-react-component-library/docs/Drawer.md

 ## Drawer Body

 The `<DrawerBody>` is a wrapper for the main content of the Drawer.
-The typical use case is to display `<DrawerNavGroup>` elements, but custom elements (e.g., for spacing) are accepted as well.
+The typical use case is to display `<DrawerNavGroup>` elements, but custom elements (e.g. for spacing) are accepted as well.

 ### Drawer Body Usage